zachinjapan/color-boxes/README.md

 # live site:  https://color-boxes-wow.netlify.app/

-# how to run: download repo, run npm i in the terminal then run npm start
+# how to run
+1. clone repo
+2.  run "npm i" in the base dir.
+3.  run "npm start" in the base dir

 All boxes are responsive, and the grid layout remains intact if more content is added to the boxes.